cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 category: IBC/TAO
 kind: instantiation
 implements: 2
-author: Parth Desai <parth@chorus.one>, Mateusz Kaczanowski <mateusz@chorus.one>
+author: Parth Desai <parth@chorus.one>, Mateusz Kaczanowski <mateusz@chorus.one>, Blas Rodriguez Irizar <blas@composable.finance>
 created: 2020-10-13
-modified: 2020-10-13
+modified: 2022-12-15
 ---

 ## Synopsis

-This specification document describes an interface to a client (verification algorithm) stored as a Wasm bytecode for a blockchain.
+This specification document describes an interface to a light client stored as a WASM bytecode for a blockchain.

 ### Motivation

 Currently adding a new client implementation or upgrading an existing one requires a hard upgrade because the client implementations are part of the static chain binary.
 Any change to the on-chain light client code is dependent on chain governance to approve an upgrade before it can be deployed.

-This may be acceptable when adding new client types, since the number of unique consensus algorithms that need to be supported is currently small.
+This may be acceptable when adding new client types since the number of unique consensus algorithms that need to be supported is currently small.
 However, this process will become very tedious when it comes to upgrading light clients.

 Without dynamically upgradable light clients, a chain that wishes to upgrade its consensus algorithm (and thus break existing light clients) must wait for all counterparty chains to perform a hard upgrade that adds support for the upgraded light client before it itself can perform an upgrade on its chain.
 Examples of a consensus-breaking upgrade would be an upgrade from Tendermint v1 to a light-client breaking Tendermint v2 or switching from Tendermint consensus to Honeybadger.
 Changes to the internal state-machine logic will not affect consensus, e.g. changes to staking module do not require an IBC upgrade.

-Requiring all counterparties to statically add new client implementations to their binaries will inevitably slow the pace of upgrades in the IBC network, since the deployment of an upgrade on even a very experimental, fast-moving chain will be blocked by an upgrade to a high-value chain that will be inherently more conservative.
+Requiring all counterparties to statically add new client implementations to their binaries will inevitably slow the pace of upgrades in the IBC network since the deployment of an upgrade on even a very experimental, fast-moving chain will be blocked by an upgrade to a high-value chain that will be inherently more conservative.

 Once the IBC network broadly adopts dynamically upgradable clients, a chain may upgrade its consensus algorithm whenever it wishes and relayers may upgrade the client code of all counterparty chains without requiring the counterparty chains to perform an upgrade themselves.
-This prevents a dependency on counterparty chains when considering upgrading one's own consensus algorithm.
+This prevents a dependency on counterparty chains when considering upgrading one's consensus algorithm.

+Another reason why this interface is beneficial is that it removes the dependency between Light clients and the Go programming language.
+By using WASM as a compilation target, light clients can be written in any programming language whose toolchain includes WASM as a compilation target.
+Examples of these are Go, Rust, C, and C++.

 ### Definitions